kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 When the app pod is started, the kubelet will gRPC call _NodeStageVolume_ and _NodePublishVolume_, which are received by the cosi-node-adapter.
 The pod waits until the adapter responds to the gRPC requests.
 The adapter ensures that the target bucket has been provisioned and is ready to be accessed.

 When the app pod terminates, the kubelet gRPC calls _NodeUnstageVolume_ and _NodeUnpublishVolume_, which the cosi-node-adapter also receives.
-The adapter orchestrates tear-down of bucket access resources, but does not delete the `BucketRequest` nor `Bucket` instances.
+The adapter orchestrates tear-down of the ephemeral volume provisioned for this bucket.

 General prep:
 + admin creates the needed bucket classes and bucket access classes.